 My name is Craig O’Brien, and my spirit is one of vagabond disposition.

 Growing up in sunny Florida, I became entranced with the sea at a very young age.
 The beauty of its rolling waves and puffy sea foam crests always amazed me, and long were the days when I would swim and play in the surf until sunset.
 Its vastness astounded me, and by the age of twelve, the world and its infinite boundaries became something of total fascination.
 I remember scanning for hours on end the maps and globes at my school library, sounding out countless city names and capitals, my imagination alive with what these far-away destinations must be like.

-That awe of our planet endured through my teenage years and into my young-adult life, bringing me to many foreign shores.
+That awe of our planet endured through my teenage years and into my young-adult life, bringing me to many foreign shores before the age of 21.
 I’ve trekked through the lush rainforests of Costa Rica and scaled the cliffs of Machu Picchu in Peru.
 I’ve dined with lively company in one of the biggest festivals of southern Spain, and strolled through the magnificent halls of the German Parliament.
-My most recent endeavor brought me to Thailand; the throbbing heart of Southeast Asia, where I remained for two years working as an English teacher, and would eventually return.
+My first semi-permanent move abroad in 2013 brought me to Thailand; the throbbing heart of Southeast Asia, where I remained for two years working as an English teacher, and would eventually return.

-Aside from writing, my other passions are freediving and music.
+When I’m not writing, or stuck on a bus, train, boat, or plane, my other passions are designing shirts and merch, studying crypto, and playing music.
 I play piano, drums, bass guitar, trombone, and ukulele, and am always up for a jam.
-Additional pastimes include driving motorcycles, playing disc golf, lazing on the beach, and of course, examining Google maps for hours on end!
+Additional pastimes include driving motorcycles, playing disc golf and Bocce, lazing on the beach, and of course, examining Google maps for hours on end.
 I love a strong glass of spirits or a Belgian beer with laid back company.